attack-monkey/App-Wide-Functional-JS/README.md

-# pragmatic-functional
+# App-Wide-Functional-js

-A pragmatic approach to functional javascript in an es6 / node landscape
+An application wide approach to functional / reactive programming in an es6+ / node landscape

-Pragmatic-functional adapts functional and reactive programming into a whole of applocation approach.
-It is a set of principles that meets functional programming at the edge - to provide a way to build modern javascript applications.
+awf.js provides a set of principles, reasons, and patterns that meet functional programming at the edge - to provide a way to build modern javascript applications.

 Principles
 ----------

 1. State should be stored in one place.
-1. **immutable** over mutable
+1. **Immutable** over Mutable.
 1. Use reusable functions over classes.
 1. Functions **where possible should be pure**
 1. Where functions cannot be pure, they should be written with the injector or DI pattern, so they are predictable, testable, and isolated.
 1. Use recursion over looping, and ensure that memory leaks are minimised.
 1. When using Observables and other *function-storing-patterns* ensure that memory leaks are minimised.
-1. Use the file name to indicate the type of function / type that the module contains. eg. `home.function.ts`, `thing.factory.ts`.
+1. Use semantic file names to indicate the type of module eg. `home.function.ts`, `thing.factory.ts`.

 ## Functional vs Object Oriented